You’ve found your dream home, have completed the mortgage approval process, and are reviewing the list of your closing costs.

 To be clear, the “loan origination fee” is paid to the loan officer or broker who initiates and completes the loan transaction with the borrower, and is only paid out if and when the loan funds.
 This fee is the originator’s commission for helping you get your mortgage loan.

-All fees should be completely & transparently disclosed on the Good Faith Estimate (GFE) and the “HUD-1” settlement statement.
+All fees should be completely & transparently disclosed in the Closing Disclosure.
 Pay close attention to this figure to see exactly what you’re being charged, whether paid out-of-pocket or via a higher-than-market interest rate.
 Most upfront banks and brokers will charge 1-2% of the loan amount, although this can vary.

-You should always compare closing costs, origination charges, lender fees, AND your interest rate between different banks and lenders to get the complete picture.
-We believe in transparency at STEM Lending, and will help you find the best mortgage for you, regardless of lender or product.
+You should always compare closing costs, origination charges, lender fees, and your interest rate between different banks and lenders to get the complete picture.
+We believe in transparency, and will help you find the best mortgage for you, regardless of lender or product.

 Q: What is a Tax Monitoring Fee?
 What is a ‘Tax Status Research Fee?